Timeline

 Establishment of Ko Shrine

-Rituals conducted by Priest Kaita Yukie Masanobu
+Rituals conducted by Priest Yukie Kaita Masanobu

-Chief Priest Kaita Yukie received a Yoshida Shintō licensing certificate.
+Chief Priest Yukie Kaita received a Yoshida Shintō licensing certificate.

 Reconstruction of Iwato Hachimangū

-Rituals conducted by Priest Kaita Iyo
+Rituals conducted by Priest Iyo Kaita

 Record of the Origins of Iwata Village Hachimangū